Enable the custom domain

 - Return to your Domain Name registrar and locate the option to modify your DNS records.

-- Create a new CNAME record and paste the value from the Host column into the appropriate field at the registrar, for example, the Name or Host field.
+- Create a new CNAME record and paste the value from the Host column in the Create a DNS TXT record section into the appropriate field at the registrar, for example, the Name or Host field.

 id.example.com, your registrar may only require you to create a CNAME record for